-Sean Seeger is Lecturer in Literature in the Department of Literature, Film, and Theatre Studies at the University of Essex, UK, where he teaches comparative literature and literary theory.
-He also regularly teaches in Essex's Interdisciplinary Studies Centre.
-Before joining LiFTS, Sean taught in the Department of English and Comparative Literature at Goldsmiths, University of London.
+Sean Seeger is Senior Lecturer in Literature in the Department of Literature, Film, and Theatre Studies at the University of Essex.
+Before his appointment at Essex in 2016, he taught at Goldsmiths, University of London.

-Sean has been the recipient of research awards from the Arts and Humanities Research Council and the British Centre for Literary Translation.
-He is a member of the British Comparative Literature Association and a Fellow of the Higher Education Academy.
+Sean has previously been awarded research funding from the Arts and Humanities Research Council and the British Centre for Literary Translation.
+He is a recipient of the University of Essex Excellence in Education Award.